-The cliffs at Loop Head Lighthouse are one of my favourite places to visit in Clare.
+The cliffs at Loop Head Lighthouse is one of the most popular places to visit in Clare.

 Some quick need-to-knows before you visit Loop Head Lighthouse